Ben435/learning-hotwire/README.md

 Had a chat with others, had a think, I think its good:

 * Its simple, 90% is "for free" essentially
-* Its server rendered by default, so very quick
+* Its server rendered by default, so very performant
 * It crosses off an awful lot of the "cons" to server rendered templates
 * The backend BFF is required for SSR for a SPA _anyway_, so its approximately as complex
 * Its _way_ easier to manage than a SPA